sodadata/soda-core/docs/time_partitioning.md

 columns: ...
 ```

-The time filter is added to the SQL queries in the where clause.
+The defined `time_filter` is added as a `WHERE` clause to each SQL query.

+In our `time_filter` query we've made use of a variable: `date`.
+The value of this variable
-The `date` can be passed to the scan as a variable on the command line like:
+can be passed to the scan on the command line like:

-> _Note: CLI does not yet support variables.
-Coming soon.
-Use programmatic style below_
+> _Note, coming soon: Soda CLI does not yet support variables.
+In the meantime you can use the programmatic style
+as shown below_
 ```
 soda scan -v date=2021-01-12 ./sales_snowflake customer_transactions
 ```